- Leading Community Services Organisation

 How to apply

-- Cover Letter (1 page outlining your suitability according to the position description)
+- Cover Letter outlining your suitability for the role as per the position description.

 At Uniting we are passionate about working together to inspire people, enliven communities and confront injustice.